Marry Me, Marry You: Production

 Filming for the drama started in May 2021 with a lock-in taping set-up.

 Original soundtrack

-Timeslot change & International Broadcast
+Timeslot change

 The show originally aired weeknights at 9:30 PM PST.
 However, on November 15, 2021, after Huwag Kang Mangamba ended along with the premiere of Season 2, the show's timeslot was changed to 8:45 PM, with Viral Scandal taking over the show's previous timeslot.

 This was the first television show starred by former GMA's actors Sunshine Dizon and Janine Gutierrez.

-The show is premiering in free TV channel TVS in Malaysia.
+The series also received low ratings according to AGB Nielsen Philippines.